nayanrawat9/pdf_parse/README.md

 # pdf_parse

-1. run pdf_chapter_splitter - a folder with pdf chapters and ToC intact will be created. works only with pdfs with ToC
+1. run pdf_chapter_splitter - a folder at90can128_rm.pdf_chapters with pdf chapters and ToC intact will be created. works only with pdfs with ToC

+2. Run docling_basic_parse_GUI.pyw - Docling based parser script to convert pdf to .md with images embedded

+3. Run markdown_image_processor_gui.py - Vision LM based parsing to convert embededded images in .md to tables/text in .md.

-2. run process_pdf_toc_sections - input is the pdf folder and output is another folder with txt files section wise using pymupdf
+Misc. run process_pdf_toc_sections - input is the pdf folder and output is another folder with txt files section wise using pymupdf

-3. (TODO) identify tables with pattern: enter pattern of table; then table names will be found

 ------------------------------------------------------------------------------------------------------------------------------